MagnumOpuses/jobtechdev.se/content/_index.md

 This site is powered and financed by The Swedish Public Employment Service (Arbetsförmedlingen).
 The goal is to serve the labour market by creating a open digital infrastructure.

-We provide relevant data for the labour market.
+We provide relevant data for developers interested in the labour market.